John Stafford Smith

 John Stafford Smith (bapt.
-30 March 1750 – 21 September 1836) was a British composer, church organist, and early musicologist.
-He was one of the first serious collectors of manuscripts of works by Johann Sebastian Bach.
+30 March 1750 – 21 September 1836) was an English composer, church organist, and early musicologist.
+He was one of the first serious collectors of manuscripts of works by Johann Sebastian Bach and a friend of his son Johann Christian Bach.

 Smith is best known for writing the music for "The Anacreontic Song", which became the tune for the American patriotic song "The Star-Spangled Banner" following the War of 1812, and in 1931 was adopted as the national anthem of the United States.

 Early life and education

 Smith was baptised in Gloucester Cathedral, England, on 30 March 1750, the son of Martin Smith, organist of Gloucester Cathedral from 1743 to 1782.
 He attended the Gloucester cathedral school, where he became a boy-singer.
 He furthered his career as a choir boy at the Chapel Royal, London, and also studied under Dr. William Boyce.

 Career

 By the 1770s he had gained a reputation as a composer and an organist.
 He was elected as a member of the select Anacreontic Society which boasted amongst its membership Samuel Johnson, James Boswell and Sir Joshua Reynolds.

 In the 1770s, Smith composed music for the society's constitutional song entitled "To Anacreon in Heaven" (The Anacreontic Song).
 The words were by Ralph Tomlinson, the president of the society, and were inspired by the 6th-century BC Greek lyric poet, Anacreon, who wrote odes on the pleasures of love and wine.
 The song became popular in Britain and also America following the establishment of several Anacreontic Societies there.
 Smith never married.

 Smith later became a Gentleman of the Chapel Royal in 1784, organist for the Chapel Royal in 1802 and Master of the Children in 1805.
 He also became lay-vicar of Westminster Abbey.
 He was organist at the Three Choirs Festival held at Gloucester in 1790.
 He met and worked with Joseph Haydn during the famous composers London visit.

 Smith is considered to be the first Englishman to be a serious antiquarian and musicologist.
 He began by publishing A Collection of English Song in 1779, which musicologist Nicholas Temperley called "perhaps the first scholarly edition printed in England."
 Smith's library included the Old Hall Manuscript, Drexel 4175, as well as a copy of Ulm Gesangbuch from 1538 that had belonged to Johann Sebastian Bach.
 He also collected works that dated back to the 12th century including some Gregorian chants.
 His publication Musica Antiqua (1812) included musical scores of works by Jacob Obrecht, Adrian Willaert, Jacob Clemens and Cristóbal de Morales with historical notes on each piece.
 According to Vincent Duckles, Smith's major contribution was "to direct the attention of his readers to the importance of source studies."